 Value for Money: ~$13 per bear lands mid-range; preventing impulse toy aisle splurges keeps yearly toy spend predictable.

-Pros – KONG reputation, rope interior survives standard-to-moderate chewers; softness invites bedtime snuggling; minimal fluff cleanup reduces vacuum hatred.
+- Rope interior survives standard-to-moderate chewers; softness invites bedtime snuggling; minimal fluff cleanup reduces vacuum hatred.

-Cons – Colors handed out randomly; medium squeakers surrender within days; aggressive chewers shred exterior seams quickly; dogs picky about texture may prefer single-bear test batches.
+- Colors handed out randomly; medium squeakers surrender within days; aggressive chewers shred exterior seams quickly; dogs picky about texture may prefer single-bear test batches

 Bottom Line: Reliable three-pack for conscientious medium/large dog owners who accept supervised-play caveats and prize less household fluff over indestructible steel.